isomerpages/mlaw-corp/news/speeches/_posts/2024-08-27-post-Opening Address by Second Minister for Law Mr Edwin Tong at Global Forum in Intellectual Property.md

 ---
-title: Opening Address by Second Minister for Law Mr Edwin Tong at Global Forum in Intellectual Property
+title: Opening Address by Minister for Culture, Community and Youth and Second Minister for Law Mr Edwin Tong SC, at the Opening Ceremony of the Global Forum in Intellectual Property
 permalink: /opening-address-by-second-minister-for-law-mr-edwin-tong-at-global-forum-in-intellectual-property/
 date: 2024-08-27
 layout: post